Reviews You Can Rely On

 How We Test Drills

-To test and review drills, we bought all of the tools from major retailers at standard prices — just like you.
-At GearLab, we never ask for or accept any free products from companies, ensuring that our reviews aren't compromised by any financial incentives.
-We put these tools to the test in controlled side-by-side evaluations and used them for various home renovation projects.
+To test and review drills, we bought all the tools from major retailers at standard prices, just like you.
+At GearLab, we never ask for or accept free products from companies, ensuring that financial incentives don't compromise our reviews.
+We tested these tools in controlled side-by-side evaluations and used them for various home renovation projects.
 We also did an exhaustive battery test to see just how many holes we could make, or screws you could drive, with each device before they ran out of juice.
 Finally, we scored each power tool's ergonomics, comfort, and convenience features.
-In addition to our own extensive experience with these products, we also consulted with other contractors and professionals, as well as other dedicated DIYers, to get their opinions on picking out the drills that had the most potential and designing our scoring and testing plan.
+In addition to our extensive experience with these products, we consulted with other contractors and professionals, as well as other dedicated DIYers, to get their opinions on picking out the drills that had the most potential and designing our scoring and testing plan.
 Check out our full in-depth testing process here.

 Over the years, we've purchased more than 40 cordless drills for testing.
 We put each model through multiple and repeated performance analyses to rate drilling, driving, battery life, and more.
 In total, each drill goes through more than 46 individual tests.
-We drilled hundreds of holes in both metal and wood with these tools, using everything from standard twist drills to paddle bits and giant hole saws.
+With these tools, we drilled hundreds of holes in both metal and wood, using everything from standard twist drills to paddle bits and giant hole saws.
 We drove in over 1000 screws — everything from standard #9 wood screws to hulking ½" lag bolts.
 The most critical metric is drilling, comprising 35% of the overall score.
 This metric is made up of drilling with a 5" hole saw (50% of total metric score), 1" spade bit (30% of score), and 16 ga Steel with twist bits (20% of total).

 Our drill testing is divided into four rating metrics: